 Some Key Success Factors For This Forex Day Trading Strategy

 One thing I really want to point out is that this strategy will work only when a range (consolidation) forms prior to the open of the Tokyo session.
-If price isn’t consolidating, this strategy can’t be used.
+If the price isn't consolidating, this strategy can't be used.
 In these cases, other strategies can be used.

 Breaks that occur in the direction of the previous trend have a much greater probability of success.
 I recommend you adjust your position size accordingly.
 If you know that your trade has a lower probability of success, why risk more?

 Do not cut your profit too early.
 You definitely want to scale out of those types of trades.
 When this Forex day trading strategy works, you can expect a big move.
 However, I'll usually lock in profit progressively to ensure I don't give everything back to the market in the case of a reversal.

 I really hope you'll take what's in this article and actually use it.
 If you want to go further, however, and learn to trade any session of the Forex market, my course the Ultimate Day Trader is definitely a good fit.
 It is a complete 10-module video course with live trading examples.
 Alternatively, you get access to all my courses as a member of the DesireToTRADE Academy.
 I'd be excited to welcome you in (use promo code “open” to get 30% off the membership).

 Is this Forex day trading strategy for the Asian session part of your playbook?
 Have you tried it before?
 Comment below and let me know.
 You can also check out our free Facebook group!